-An active Workplace Health and Safety committee is responsible for health and safety risk management, including quarterly inspections and mitigation of real and potential risks.
+An active Workplace Health and Safety committee is responsible for health and safety risk management, including guarterly inspections and mitigation of real and potential risks.
 Staff travelling overseas take advice from the Department of Foreign Affairs and Trade and in-country partners on travel safety.
 Medical and emergency assistance overseas is facilitated by SOS International.

-Our Environmental Sustainability Committee conducts regular audits of our carbon footprint, helping us maintain our commitment to recycling and sustainable sourcing. highest importance and all staff and volunteers undertake regular Child Safe training."
+Our Environmental Sustainability Committee conducts regular audits of our carbon footprint, helping us maintain our commitment to recycling and sustainable sourcing

+"The safety of children is of the highest importance and all staff and volunteers undertake regular Child Safe training."